-We're aware of that issue, as we encountered it, and tried to address it, a long while ago.
-The WP Engine Team should also be familiar with the behaviour, as many of our customers who run WooCommerce site on the WP Engine service face the behaviour described in this article.
+We're aware of that issue, as we encountered it, and tried to address it, for quite a while.
+The WP Engine Team should also be familiar with the behaviour, as many of our customers who run WooCommerce site on the WP Engine service had to implement some fixes to address the caching logic.

 The possible solution can be summarised as follows: